gshildkrot/MATH3100Project/README.md

 With volatility at just 15%, the price paths are tightly clustered.
 The option is cheap because the probability of a massive breakout is very low.
 ![KO Chart](https://github.com/gshildkrot/MATH3100Project/blob/main/KO.png?raw=true)

+**Running the simulation 10,000 times to estimate a fair option price and comparing it with the real value from the formula:**

 ```text
 Estimated Option Price: $6.77
 True Black-Scholes Price: $6.79